benbalter/benbalter.github.com/_posts/2015-06-11-using-github-pages-to-showcase-your-orgs-open-source-efforts.md

 3. item
 ~~~

-The same goes for bullet points (unnumered lists, in HTML):
+The same goes for bullet points (unordered lists, in HTML):

 ~~~markdown
 * item